Back in August, Air Canada revealed the full details of its new Aeroplan frequent flyer program. Well, the new program has just gone live as of today.

 As someone who constantly books awards through the Aeroplan program, I like these changes.
 Personally I almost always book one-way awards, simply because of the way I travel, and that’s why I’m so excited about the new stopover policy.

-Based on my own redemption partners, I’ll certainly come out ahead with any Lufthansa redemptions (due to fuel surcharges), as well as with any redemptions that involve stopovers.
+Based on my own redemption patterns, I’ll certainly come out ahead with any Lufthansa redemptions (due to fuel surcharges), as well as with any redemptions that involve stopovers.
 Meanwhile some of the creative one-way transatlantic awards I’ve booked on partners without fuel surcharges will likely cost me more.

 In many ways this also creates a complementary Star Alliance program to Avianca LifeMiles.
 LifeMiles is still a great program for simple one-way awards without fuel surcharges, and will sometimes have lower award pricing.
 However, LifeMiles doesn’t allow stopovers or creative routings, and that’s where Aeroplan will excel.